The short answer to this question is, as long as possible.

 Studies show that the likelihood for head and neck injuries in crashes of all directions is significantly lower if a child is riding rear-facing as compared to forward-facing.
 When children ride rear-facing in the car, their head, neck and spine are better supported within the upper shell of the car seat.
 In this position, the car seat absorbs most of the crash forces and does a better job of protecting these areas of the body.

 Children who ride forward-facing are restrained by the harness straps.
 But in an accident, their heads can be thrown forward, which can result in serious spine and head injuries.
 Riding rear-facing lowers the risk of these injuries.

-I hear concerns about “leg-scrunch” and whether the child is more likely to sustain a leg or foot injury in a crash.
-I always assure parents that I know what they’re talking about (I’ve seen lots of “leg scrunch”) but I assure them that it’s actually nothing to worry about.
+Some parents ask me about their child’s legs being scrunched while riding rear-facing, and whether the child is more likely to sustain a leg or foot injury in a crash.
+I understand their concern, but it’s actually nothing to worry about.
 Kids are flexible and are able to cross their legs or put their feet up the back of the seat.
-A child seated forward-facing actually has a higher likelihood of sustaining a foot or leg injury if in a crash.
+Believe it or not, a child seated forward-facing actually has a higher likelihood of sustaining a foot or leg injury if in a crash.

 I’ve also heard concerns that children look uncomfortable riding rear-facing and/or that the child would prefer to ride forward-facing.
-My response to this is that a one-year-old has only ever experienced the car from a rear-facing perspective and therefore doesn’t know anything different.
+I always emphasize safety first.
 Rear-facing really is the most protected way to ride in a vehicle—it is up to parents to be responsible regardless of the perceived discomfort of the child or of the parent themselves.